 The Northwood Hills Homeowners Association Annual Meeting is scheduled for Tuesday, February 12th at Fretz Park Recreation Center (the building next door to Fretz Library).
 Arrive between 6:30 and 7pm to sign in, enjoy some light refreshments, and find your seat.
 The business meeting will start promptly at 7pm.
-Updates will be provided on the Association's activities including Security, Beautification, Membership, and Special Projects.
-The 2018 Financials and proposed 2019 Budget will also be shared.
+We'll start out with an update on city happenings from Council Member Kleinman's office, then updates will be provided on the Association's activities including Security, Beautification, Membership, and Special Projects.
+The 2018 NHHA Financials and proposed 2019 Budget will also be shared.
 Questions and comments will be welcomed at the conclusion of the business meeting.
-If you have a question in advance of the meeting, please email the President.
+No need to RSVP this year, but if you have a question in advance of the meeting, please email the President.
+If you can't attend, the 2019 Report to the Membership should provide an accurate picture of what was accomplished last year and what we hope to achieve this year.

 For the past few years, NHHA has celebrated National Good Neighbor Day in late September by recognizing the kind and thoughtful people who live around us, facilitating donations of goods and gift cards for our Dallas Fire & Rescue First Responders, and collecting toys and stuffed animals for children undergoing treatment at Medical City Children's Hospital.
 This year, NHHA partnered with Carter BloodCare to host a blood donation drive in honor of National Good Neighbor Day.
 Carter is the primary blood supplier to more than 200 medical facilities and there are about 600 to 800 patients daily who require blood transfusions.
 Blood products are certainly needed during emergencies, but everyday activities require them too - surgeries, C-section deliveries, transplants, anemia, cancer treatments, etc. What better way to be a Good Neighbor than by donating something that could save a life?
 To make it easy, we brought the Carter BloodCare bus to the YouFit parking lot at 7989 Belt Line Rd (located in the Spring Creek Village shopping center at the northwest corner of Coit and Belt Line).
 Snacks, drinks, and a thank you gift were provided after donation.
 We are very grateful to the residents who supported our [...]